Part of the Forward Education Trust

 Wendy Whitmore

-I have always worked in Special Education and find it extremely rewarding.
+Wendy has always worked in Special Education and finds it extremely rewarding.

 Register of Business and Pecuniary Interest